 When you are up close on the canvas you can suffer from the dreaded “artist curse” and think your painting is horrible.
 Stepping back or taking a break and coming back with fresh eyes usually helps quite a bit.
 Especially when painting silver objects!

 If you are painting digitally, you can zoom out of your canvas to see it small.
 Viewing it on your phone is even better for checking your work because it is so tiny on the screen.

 When painting on canvas, take photos of your work on your phone as you progress so you can see the painting on a small-scale.
-This helps to check values and proportions and allows you to see the totality of your work in an objective way.
-I use this trick all the time and in the end can use the progression images for articles like this.
+This helps to check values and proportions and allows you to see the totality of your work objectively.
+I use this trick all the time and in the end, can use the progression images for articles like this.
 It’s a win-win!

 Above I have zoomed out on my iPad and am checking back and forth for any differences I may want to correct.
 There are little things here and there, but I could call it finished at this point and be done with the study.
 Comparing side by side with the reference is very useful when doing any representational art.